 If you feel you have been discriminated against because of your status as a veteran or service member or because you have attempted to enforce your rights, or someone else’s rights, as a veteran or service member, you have the right to file a complaint and participate in an investigation without being retaliated against by an employer.

 For example, your current or any future employer cannot:

 - terminate you,

 - fail to promote you,

 - fail to hire you,

-- or fail to give you benefits that others got either while you were at work or while you were deployed
+- fail to give you benefits that others received either while you were at work or while you were deployed

 because you are a veteran or service member.